 Fourth, we prepare a detailed, written financial plan and meet with our clients to explain the plan.
 We encourage our clients to give us feedback and ask questions during our meeting.
 Our clients must buy in to their financial plan to achieve successful results.
 Thus, it is essential that our clients fully understand their financial plan and see the value in our recommendations.

 Fifth, we work with our clients to implement their financial plans.
 Our financial plans are of little value if our clients are unable to practically apply our recommendations.
 Thus, we work with our clients after our financial planning meeting to put our recommendations into practice.
+We also may refer clients to our partner, BNY Mellon Private Bank, if there are private banking solutions that may be useful.
+(For a description of some of these private banking solutions, click the following links: 1, 2, 3, 4, 5, 6).

 Finally, we monitor our clients’ financial situation through annual or semi-annual meetings.
 We recognize that our clients’ finances will change over time.
 We thus meet with our clients as frequently as necessary to make sure our original recommendations are still appropriate.
 Ultimately, the financial planning process is a collaborative and evolving process.
 We value our relationships with our clients and enjoy helping our clients to achieve their financial goals as they progress over the years.